Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

-Very recently, due to the fact that intelligent reflecting surface (IRS) is able to intelligently regulate the propagation path of reflected signal without power consumption \cite{Zxb2022}, IRS has been considered as a potential solution to meet the high-performance transmission requirement of wireless network \cite{Wqq2019}.
-IRS is a man-made plane, which consists of lots of passive and low-cost reflecting elements \cite{Wxh2022}.
-By flexibly deploying IRS on the surface of various buildings and tuning the reflection coefficient (i.e., amplitude and phase) of each unit \cite{Sf2022_Jxy}, the uncontrollability of conventional wireless environment can be broken out, so that the signal coverage can be extended and the capacity of wireless network can be improved \cite{Swp2021}.
+Intelligent reflecting surface (IRS) is a man-made plane, which consists of lots of passive and low-cost reflecting elements \cite{Wxh2022}.
+Due to the fact that IRS is able to intelligently regulate the propagation path of reflected signal without power consumption \cite{Dlm2020_1}, IRS has been considered as a potential solution to meet the high-performance transmission requirement of wireless network \cite{Wqq2019}.
+By flexibly deploying IRS on the surface of various buildings and tuning the reflection coefficient (i.e., amplitude and phase) of each unit \cite{Sf2022_Jxy}, the uncontrollability of conventional wireless environment can be broken out, so that the signal coverage can be extended and the capacity of wireless network can be improved \cite{Dlm2020_2}.
 Because of a set of exclusive advantages, IRS has received increasing research mention from academia and industry.
-So far, IRS has been well studied in several UAV-aided communication scenarios \cite{ALJ2021,MA2021,Mh2021}.
-IRS can be integrated to UAV network to promote air-ground communication.
-The capacity of a flying IRS-aided UAV wireless network was derived in \cite{ALJ2021}, where IRS elements were with certain phases before reflecting signal to UAV.
-The examination showed that phase error had a significant impact on the capacity.
+So far, IRS has been well studied in several UAV-aided terrestrial communication scenarios \cite{Pxw2021,Alj2021,MA2021,Mh2021,Pxw2022}.
+The authors introduced the combination of IRS and UAV to air-ground networks to boost its throughout in \cite{Pxw2021}, where two cases of IRS deployment were considered, that is, IRS was mounted on a mobile UAV and IRS was installed on a building.
+The results proved that the combination could provide better communication service for air-ground networks.
+The capacity of a flying IRS-aided UAV wireless network was derived in \cite{Alj2021}, where IRS elements were with certain phases before reflecting signal to UAV.
 An IRS radio network based on UAV was presented in \cite{Mh2021}, where IRS was used to reflect signal transmitted by UAV to BS, so that UAV transmission can be improved.
-While meeting minimum master rate demand, a scheme based on relaxation was put forward to design IRS coefficient matrix, IRS scheduling, and UAV trajectory for minimum bit error rate.
+While meeting minimum master rate demand, a scheme based on relaxation was put forward to design IRS coefficient matrix, IRS scheduling and UAV trajectory for minimum bit error rate.
+Except for the terrestrial scenarios mentioned above, IRS has been further researched in maritime scenario.
+The authors investigated an IRS-aided MCN to provide an effective coverage with low cost in \cite{Zzy2020}, where the maximum effective sum rate can be obtained by jointly optimizing the service time of each ship and IRS beamforming at coastal BS and ship.